boardfish/dissertation/contents/4-implementation.md

 I have documented checkout testing steps in Blacklight's README, with clear indication that if the project were to continue, checkout testing would be automated.
-If possible, I would also follow up deployment with automated checkout testing at every instance.
+If possible, I would also follow up deployment with automated checkout testing at every instance using continuous integration.
 The checkout testing steps are replicated below.

 #### Checkout Testing Steps

 Check that the...

-- ...homepage renders correctly, particularly with regards to React components like the navbar (visual check)
+- ...homepage renders correctly, particularly with regards to React components such as the navbar (visual check)
 - ...CSS is applied to the elements (visual check)
-- ...Bootstrap JS from asset pipeline works (try to open the Filters dropdown on Explore)
+- ...Bootstrap JS from asset pipeline works---i.e. it is possible to open the Filters dropdown on Explore and collapsed navbar on mobile
 - ...Auth0 login flow works---i.e. it is possible to log in and hold a session
 - ...Auth0 logout flow works---i.e. it is possible to log out and your session is destroyed
 - ...controllers work---i.e. Explore returns escape games if they exist.
 Create one if it does not exist and make sure that the list of escape games you own on your `user#show` page displays it.